 In accordance with its environmental aims, Garnica promotes and encourages reforestation.
 To date, plantations comprising over 50,000 trees have been financed in this way.
-Garnica also has its own nursery. researching poplar resistance to climate change, to guarantee sustainable plantations.
+Garnica also has its own nursery, researching poplar resistance to climate change, to quarantee sustainable plantations.

-efficient (zero waste) and minimising its carbon footprint.
+Garnica also focuses on being resource efficient (zero waste) and minimising its carbon footprint.
 Smaller logs and logging residues are chipped on-site and used for the production of particleboard or else fed into biomass plants to generate energy.
-The company is also looking into producing
+The company is also looking into producing its own renewable photovoltaic energy.